icpc/ccs-specs/Contest_API.md

-The POST and PUT submissions endpoint can be used for a variety of reasons, and depending on the use case, the server might require different fields to be present.
+The POST and PUT submissions endpoint can be used for a variety of reasons, and depending on the use case, the server might require different properties to be present.
 A number of common scenarios are described here for informational purposes only.

 ##### Team client submitting to CCS